 Additional Looks From the Show

-Chelsea Dixon is the Founding Editor and Editor-in-Chief of Love U Magazine.
-Chelsea also works as a freelance writer and content marketer when she is not serving up body-positive content for all of you!
-To learn more about Chelsea and the vision behind Love U Magazine, read her Editor's Letter on our About Page.
+Chelsea Dixon is the Founding Editor of Love U Magazine.
+She's also a freelance writer and content marketer in her spare time.
+To learn more about her vision for the magazine, read From the Editor's Desk.